-The Career Center serves undergraduates enrolled full-time in all Vanderbilt schools and colleges, and we also provide career coaching to recent graduates (0-2 years out).
-We provide ongoing opportunities for students to learn about and explore professional opportunities, including career coaching, workshops, career panels, career fairs, and field trips and more.
+The Career Center serves undergraduate, and graduate students enrolled full-time in all Vanderbilt schools and colleges, and we also provide career coaching to recent graduates (0-2 years out).
+We provide students with ongoing opportunities to learn about and explore professional opportunities, including career coaching, workshops, career panels, career fairs, field trips, and more.
 We have many resources available to help you prepare for the world of work.
 Please visit us anytime during your time at Vanderbilt and take advantage of all we have to offer!

 Our staff helps students gain clarity about:

 - Career & Major Exploration

 - Interview Prep